HubSpot/guice-transactional/README.md

 When you install `TransactionalModule`, an interceptor is added to methods annotated with `@javax.transaction.Transactional`.
 Before the transactional method is invoked, the interceptor checks out a connection from the data source (which it locates via the `TransactionalDataSource` Guice binding) and disables autocommit.
-This connection is stored in a `ThreadLocal` and will be returned every time someone requests a connection from the data source.
+This connection is stored in a `ThreadLocal` and will be returned every time someone requests a connection during the transactional method execution.
 After the transactional method completes, the transaction will either be committed or rolled back depending on the result of the method call.

 ## Advanced Configuration